-Overboard discharge seacock must be sealed and secured in the closed position in accordance with the laws in your boating area.
+Overboard discharge seacock must be secured in the "closed" position in accordance with the laws in your boating area.

-See "Portable Head With In-line Macerator" on page 8-24 for layout diagram.
+See "Head Layout - Portable w/Macerator" on page 8-22 for a layout diagram.

 OUTRIGGERS

 Outriggers allow you to spread the lines trolled from your boat and decrease the chance of entanglement.